-You may wonder how your bright-eyed child compares to other children his age.
+How does your bright-eyed child compare to others his age?
 Take a look at the different levels of giftedness.

-You may have very good reasons to suspect your child is gifted (for example, your 5-year-old is adding pupils and eyelashes to her drawings of people and she’s been reading words since age 3), but how does she actually compare to other kids her age?
-Recognizing giftedness in young children is critical because it will help you provide what your child needs for her increased growth, enjoyment and success in areas of interest.
+You may have very good reasons to suspect your child is gifted (for example, your 5-year-old is adding pupils and eyelashes to his drawings of people and he’s been reading words since age 3), but how does he actually compare to other kids his age?
+Recognizing giftedness in young children is critical because it will help you provide what your child needs for his increased growth, enjoyment and success in areas of interest.

 - These children show interest in many things before they are even 2-years-old, like colors, saying the numbers in order and playing simple puzzles.